HexHive/Tango/targets/rtsp/README.md

-Only seems to work with -DSKIP_COUNTS in pytangofuzz.c and COVERAGE=func.
+Only seems to work with -DSKIP_COUNTS in coverage.c and COVERAGE=func.

 This is most likely due to the async event loop they implement: the main program schedules tasks and polls them for completion in a loop.
 While waiting for a